jj1bdx/erlang-freebsd-port/README.md

 ## Acknowledgment

-* Jimmy Olgeni, for maintaining the original Erlang Port of FreeBSD.
+* Jimmy Olgeni, for maintaining the original Erlang-related Ports of FreeBSD.